Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 Which is better on hard floors?

-One metric I use is the sand on hard floor test, where the CordZero got a higher score – albeit only 0.2% better.
+One metric I use is the sand-on-hard-floor test, where the CordZero scored higher—albeit only 0.2% better.

 And the Dyson V15 Detect.

-There’s not much variance with the eye test as these products got nearly everything.
+There’s not much variance in the eye test, as these products got nearly everything right.

-In my opinion, the 0.2% difference is negligible, and both nozzles are highly efficient at debris pick-up, even a difficult one like sand.
+In my opinion, the 0.2% difference is negligible, and both nozzles are highly efficient at debris pickup, even on difficult materials like sand.

-Consumers should look at factors like roller size and whether they need the green laser for tracking dust.
+Consumers should consider factors such as roller size and whether they need the green laser for tracking dust.

 Hair Wrap Comparison [on Hard Floors]

-Next, we’ll look at how these products fared with cleaning hair, starting with the V15 Detect, which was excellent despite not having any active anti-tangle system.
+Next, we’ll look at how these products fared for cleaning hair, starting with the V15 Detect, which was excellent, despite lacking an active anti-tangle system.

 - 5-inch: 100%